If you’ve been through the Natural Hair Acronyms post, you would have probably seen the word pre-poo.

 - Fill a spray bottle with water and lightly dampen your hair then section into at least 4 sections but more if you prefer.

 - Apply the pre-poo treatment to each section and work through with your fingers gently removing any loose hair and knots then twist and pin up that section.

 - Once complete, cover your hair with a disposable cap or clingfilm and leave it on till it’s time to shampoo.

 - Rinse out the pre-poo treatment before shampooing your hair.

 How Long to Pre-Poo Natural Hair?

-A good pre-poo session should least at last on hour.
+A good pre-poo session should last at least one hour.
 However, it can go up to a few hours if you have the time.

 Some people even keep it overnight.
 However, this depends on the product combination.
-Some conditioners may cause itching if you live it in too long.
+Some conditioners may cause itching if you live it for too long.